ariph007/Crud-App/README.md

 # Crud-App
-CRUD app with express.js for backend and react.js for front end
+CRUD app with express.js for backend and react.js, bulma  for front end